jorgeacostaupm/revisit/matrices/assets/encoding_descriptions/mark_angle.md

 ##### Mark angle encodes the variation.

-Inside each cell, there will be a white square mark:
+Inside each cell, there will be a gray rectangular mark:

 - A small angle (0°) means prices are very stable (they don't change much).
 - A big angle (90°) means prices are all over the place (they change a lot!).